saraimmtech/saraimmtech.github.io/README.md

 - Setting Up GitHub Pages
 - Working on Grids

+In the first Canva i played around with shapes and turning options.
+In the second one i played around with color changes and it's fascinating what small changes likes color already have such an inpact on the art.
+The second one feels more like a floating simulation rather than the second one.

 {% raw %}
 <iframe src="https://editor.p5js.org/saraimmtech/full/yL7A0Io8S" width="100%" height="450" frameborder="no"></iframe> {% endraw %}